University Chartered Organizations

 Sigma Alpha Iota

-The mission of Sigma Alpha Iota (SAI) is to encourage, nurture and support the art of music.
+Sigma Alpha Iota (SAI) is an international music fraternity, whose mission is to encourage, nurture and support the art of music.
 The chapter's purpose is to uphold the highest standards of music, and to further the development of music in America and around the world.
 Sigma Alpha Iota strives to give inspiration and encouragement through music.
 SAI is open to all female students with a sincere interest in music.

 Campus Crusade for Christ (Cru)

-NSU's Campus Crusade for Christ (Cru) works to create a movement of students who have an alive walk with Christ and create authentic relationship in NSU's community.
-Cru host's weekly meetings and bible studies.
+NSU's Campus Crusade for Christ (Cru) works to create a movement of students who have a life-changing walk with Christ and cultivate authentic relationships in NSU's community.
+Cru hosts weekly meetings and Bible studies.
 Cru is open to all students, regardless of religion.
+For more information, check out the Cru website.

 Intervarsity Christian Fellowship